0davidog/CI_PP1_FlatByTheCemetery/README.md

 ### Lighthouse Testing

 Used Google Chromes 'Lighthouse' dev tool to assess the deployed site for Performance, Accessibility, Best Practices and Search Engine Optimisation.
-During development I periodly checked the lighthouse assessment and made the occational change as directed.
+During development, I periodically checked the lighthouse assessment and made the occasional change as directed.

 This included:
 - Changing the red highlight colour to a brighter red to improve contrast with the background.